Erudika/paraio.org/src/monolite/partials/001-intro.md

 tier is the **search index** and the third is the **cache**.
 Depending on how you use it, Para can either be a standalone backend service or a persistence framework that is part of your code base.

-Para is multitenant which means you can run it as a standalone service on one or more nodes and host one or more applications ("apps") on it.
-An application can be a website, mobile app, desktop app or even a command-line tool.
+Para is multitenant, which means you can deploy it as a standalone service on one or more nodes and host one or more applications on it ("apps").
+An app can be a website, mobile app, desktop app or even a command-line tool.
-This is possible through the API which talks JSON to your apps, and with the client libraries it's easy to get started.
-And if you are building a server-side application, add Para as a dependency to quickly make your domain objects persistable and searchable.
+This is made possible by the REST API which talks JSON to your apps, and with the help of the client libraries below, it's easy to get started.
+If you're building an application on the JVM, you can also add Para as Maven dependency to your project.
 You can still keep the REST API or turn it off completely.

 ### Quick start